 The Golden Cane Palm thrives in full sun to part shade.
 If placing indoors, a bright area with some direct sunlight is ideal.

-Keep the soil evenly moist, not soggy, in spring to autumn.
+Keep the soil evenly moist, but not soggy.
 Water the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.
-Reduce watering in winter by allowing the top 3-5cm of soil to dry out before watering again.
+Allow the top 3-5cm of soil to dry out before watering again.
+Reduce watering in the cooler months.

 Tip: the top of the soil may look dry but it can be wet beneath, so before watering your plant, dip your finger into the soil to feel the level of moisture.
-Do not water if it feels soggy.
+If it feels soggy, wait for a few days and check again.

 Temperature & Humidity